-- 1. Physical damage to the equipment and/or using the equipment to produce obscene, vulgar, sexual, and other objectionable material. - 2.
-Violation of District Internet agreements, accessing or overriding Internet sites that have been purposely blocked, (i.e. hotmail and game sites).
+- 1. Physical damage to the equipment and/or using the equipment to access, view, or produce obscene, vulgar, sexual, and other objectionable material. - 2.
+Violation of District Internet agreements, accessing or overriding Internet sites that have been purposely blocked, (i.e. hotmail and game sites). - 3.
+Using a VPN or related application to circumvent our network security or internet security applications.
+Unauthorized VPN access will result in loss of computer and/or internet privileges.

-COUNSELING OFFICE
+COUNSELING SERVICES